Blog

 Matters of Size

 I’ve worked in the bronze sculpture industry for nearly a quarter century, and I’ve noticed that when it comes to size, the main consideration is usually the amount of money available to spend on the project.
 In the broader artworld there’s a well-worn mantra that goes like this – If you can’t make it good, make it big.
 If you can’t make it big, make it shiny.
 If you can’t make it shiny, make it red.
 While big, shiny, red things might be attractive to the casual passerby, I’d like to believe that any self-respecting artist or art appreciator with an eye for aesthetics would be unimpressed by any of these superficial attributes if the work of art isn’t “good”.
-An enormous art monstrosity will often only equate to many more sore eyes, and yet there’s also a mantra that says any publicity is good publicity, so maybe the Big, Shiny, Red Gimmick has some merit for the desperate artists among us.
+An enormous art monstrosity will often only equate to many more sore eyes, and yet, there’s also a mantra that says any publicity is good publicity, so maybe the Big, Shiny, Red Gimmick has some merit for the desperate artists among us.
 The Grand Providentia Projections will rise in exception to all mantras, mandates and misguiding guidelines.
 The higher purpose behind these works of art will be used to guide our team in all areas and attributes of their design, fabrication and installation.
 In this material world, size always matters, but bigger isn’t necessarily better.

 I’ve had several discussions with friends and associates over the years about the appropriate size for the Projections.
 Some opined that they should be as big as I can make them.
 Others refused to entertain the idea that I might make them at all.
 Refusing to be discouraged, or encouraged into delusions of grandeur, I eventually came around to the conclusion that 16′ would be a reasonable height to aim for.
-As soon as I zeroed in on 16′ and I was speaking about it at an art event a woman who proclaimed to be a psychic informed me that the size was “perfect” and they should be no less nor any more than that.
+As soon as I zeroed in on 16′ and I was speaking about it at an art event, a woman who proclaimed to be a psychic informed me that the size was “perfect” and they should be no less nor any more than that.
 “Exactly sixteen feet.”, she said.
-How odd of her to say that I thought at that time.
+How odd of her to say that I thought at the time.
 In this time, the here and now, I’m ready to set a range for the height that I feel is within reason.
 Each Projection should be no less than 17′ and no more than 23′ tall.
 They should have enough height to emanate a compelling presence and still be fully accessible to our short-range sense perceptions.
 Size wise, we should be able to relate to them without being visually overwhelmed.
 More height usually equates with more expense, but the difference between 17′ and 23′ shouldn’t be a dealbreaker.
 Most of the added expense in that range would be related to logistics and installation strategies.

 Daniela and I had a conversation based on our shared intuitions recently and we came to an agreement that the height of each Projection should be twenty-two feet.
 Of course, we also agreed to remain flexible on every aspect of the project, allowing it to take on a life of its own.